jiweiyuan/aiagentcookbook/github-marketing/README.md

 ```

 ## Ethical Guidelines
-Please do not send unsolicited messages or spam users, and respect their privacy at all times.
-This tool is intended to help identify potential users who might be interested in your project, rather than annoy them.
-Use the data responsibly, and follow the GitHub API usage guidelines.
+Please avoid sending irrelevant messages or spamming users; always respect their privacy.
+This tool is intended to help identify potential users who may be interested in your project, rather than annoy them.
+Use the data and tool responsibly.